GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/pennyFracToughnessDominated/Example.rst

 **Context**

-In this example, we simulate the growth of a radial hydraulic fracture in toughness-storage dominated regime, a classic benchmark in hydraulic fracturing.
-The developed fracture is characterized as a planar fracture with an elliptical cross section in the direction perpendicular to the fracture plane and circular fracture tip.
-This problem is solved using the hydrofracture solver in GEOSX and the modelling predictions on the temporal evolutions of the fracture characteristics (length, aperture and pressure) are verified against the analytical solutions `(Savitski and Detournay, 2002)  <https://www.sciencedirect.com/science/article/pii/S0020768302004924>`__.
+In this example, we simulate the growth of a radial hydraulic fracture in toughness-storage-dominated regime, a classic benchmark in hydraulic fracturing.
+The developed fracture is characterized as a planar fracture with an elliptical cross-section perpendicular to the fracture plane and a circular fracture tip.
+This problem is solved using the hydrofracture solver in GEOSX.
+The modeling predictions on the temporal evolutions of the fracture characteristics (length, aperture, and pressure) are verified against the analytical solutions `(Savitski and Detournay, 2002)  <https://www.sciencedirect.com/science/article/pii/S0020768302004924>`__.

 **Input file**